Integrating external entities in DevOps ecosystem

-DevOps has become an integral part of the IT industry; combining the cultural change with different sets of tools has revolutionized the way Dev and Ops teams operate.
-The global market size for DevOps is expected to grow from USD 2.90 Billion in 2017 to USD 10.31 Billion by the year 2023 according to a study by Markets And Markets.
+DevOps has become an integral part of the IT industry; combining cultural change with different sets of tools has revolutionized the way Dev and Ops teams operate.
+The global market size for DevOps is expected to grow from USD 2.90 Billion in 2017 to USD 10.31 Billion by the year 2023, according to a study by Markets And Markets.
 The need to deliver applications faster made the Dev and Ops teams come out of the silos and work together to collaborate on various processes like development, testing, and operations to promote continuous integration and deployment.

 Relating your DevOps with the external ecosystem

-To have an outstanding DevOps process, almost all of the organizations have been using external services regularly.
+To have an outstanding DevOps process, almost all organizations have been using external services regularly.
 These services could be open source or by a cloud service provider or by a partner or by a third-party such as infrastructure and other hosting services.
 So, to optimize the performance of your DevOps process, it is important to understand DevOps and its dependencies on external factors.
 Here are some of the highlighting ones:

-- To begin the actual development work you need an infrastructure.
+- To begin the actual development work, you need an infrastructure.
 So, unless you have a big in-house setup, you start with the cloud.
 And this is where your interaction with external entities starts.